 Finding a viewing spot doesn’t require much fanfare – simply pulling over on the side of the road will often yield rich rewards.
-That’s certainly the case for the Queen’s View, a small layby reputed to be (you guessed it) one of the Queen’s favourite spots.
+That’s certainly the case for the Queen’s View, a small lay by that was reputed to be (you guessed it) one of the Queen Elizabeth II’s favourite spots.

 Go and See the Braemar Highland Games Centre

-The Braemar Gathering is an iconic event within Royal Deeside: the most famous of Scotland’s Highland Games and attended by 16,000 people annually, including the Queen.
+The Braemar Gathering is an iconic event within Royal Deeside: the most famous of Scotland’s Highland Games and attended by 16,000 people annually, including the King.